 AG-348 is an orally available small molecule and a potent activator of the wild-type (normal) and mutated PKR enzyme, which has resulted in restoration of adenosine triphosphate, or ATP, levels and a decrease in 2,3-diphosphoglycerate, or 2,3-DPG, levels in blood sampled from patients with PK deficiency and treated ex-vivo with AG-348.
 The wild-type PKR activity of AG-348 allowed the study of enzyme activation in healthy volunteers, providing an opportunity to understand the safety, dosing and pharmacodynamic activity of AG-348 prior to entering a proof-of-concept study in patients.
 We have worldwide development and commercial rights to AG-348 and expect to fund the future development and commercialization costs related to this program.
-On March 24, 2015, the FDA granted us orphan drug designation for AG-348 for treatment of patients with PK deficiency.
+The FDA granted us orphan drug designation for AG-348 for treatment of patients with PK deficiency and granted us fast track designation to AG-348 for the treatment of patients with PK deficiency.
 In December 2016, we announced our decision to advance AG-348 into pivotal development as the first potential disease-modifying treatment for PK deficiency.
-On April 27, 2017, the FDA granted fast track designation to AG-348 for the treatment of patients with PK deficiency.